 If you haven’t heard by now (and there’s a chance you haven’t because at this point, who really cares), Google is shutting down their social media platform, Google Plus.
-Google Plus was Google’s counter to Facebook, and ultimately create a social media platform that provided user-friendly experience that provided ease of access to connect with anyone, and anything online.
+Google Plus was Google’s counter to Facebook, and ultimately created a social media platform that provided a user-friendly experience that provided ease of access to connect with people, brands, and essentially anything online.

 Google is claiming the reason for the shutdown is a data security breach, but the breach was really the tipping point that was already leaning on a 180 degree angle.